llnl/RAJAPerf/docs/sphinx/dev_guide/kernel_class_impl.rst

 The ``Executor`` class in the ``common`` directory creates kernel objects, one for each kernel that will be run based on command-line input options.
-To ensure a new kernel object will be created properly, make sure a call to its class constructor in the switch case section for its ``KernelID`` in the ``getKernelObject()`` method in the ``RAJAPerfSuite.cpp`` file.
+To ensure a new kernel object will be created properly, make sure to add a call to its class constructor in the switch case section for its ``KernelID`` in the ``getKernelObject()`` method in the ``RAJAPerfSuite.cpp`` file.
 For example::

   KernelBase* getKernelObject(KernelID kid,